2022 Texas Bowl (January)

 The 2022 Texas Bowl was a college football bowl game played on January 4, 2022, with kickoff at 9:00 p.m.
 EST (8:00 p.m. local CST) and televised on ESPN.
-It was the 15th edition of the Texas Bowl, and was one of the 2021–22 bowl games concluding the 2021 FBS football season.
+It was the 15th edition of the Texas Bowl (after the 2020 edition was canceled due to the COVID-19 pandemic), and was one of the 2021–22 bowl games concluding the 2021 FBS football season.
 Sponsored by tax preparation software company TaxAct, the game was officially known as the TaxAct Texas Bowl.
 This was the first edition of the Texas Bowl to be played in the month of January.

 Teams

 Consistent with conference tie-ins, the game was played between teams from the Big 12 Conference and the Southeastern Conference (SEC).

 This was the second meeting between Kansas State and LSU; the Tigers defeated the Wildcats, 21–0, on September 13, 1980, at Tiger Stadium in Baton Rouge, the teams' only prior meeting.

 Kansas State Wildcats

 Kansas State finished their regular season with an overall 7–5 record, 4–5 in Big 12 games.
 After starting their season with three wins, the Wildcats fell to 3–3, then won four games in a row before ending the season with back-to-back losses.
 Kansas State faced two ranked teams in FBS during the season, losing to Oklahoma and Baylor.